Gallery Place station

+Metro rail station in Washington, D.C.

 Gallery Place station is a Washington Metro station in Washington, D.C., United States, on the Green, Yellow and Red Lines.
 It is one of the 4 major transfer points, a transfer station between the Red Line on the upper level and the Green/Yellow Lines on the lower level.

 Gallery Place is located in Northwest Washington, with entrances at 7th and F, 7th and H, and 9th and G Streets.
 The station's only street elevator is north of F Street on the east side of 7th Street.
 The station, which is beneath Capital One Arena, serves that arena and the surrounding Chinatown and Penn Quarter neighborhoods in downtown Washington.

 Station layout

 Like other downtown transfer stations, Gallery Place has a two-level configuration.
 However, unlike Metro Center and L'Enfant Plaza, where the platforms cross centrally, the Green and Yellow Line platforms are located near the east end of the station, resulting in an off-balance layout.
 This is a result of the Green and Yellow Lines' location below 7th Street NW, while the Red Line curves southeast heading towards Judiciary Square and Union Station.

 Plans to add a pedestrian tunnel connecting Gallery Place with Metro Center have long been in the works.
 The "Gallery Place/Chinatown - Metro Center Pedestrian Passageway Tunnel Study" was completed in July 2005.